About the Bulletin

 - All new, current and returning students should become well acquainted with the regulations regarding student academic and behavioral codes of conduct.

 - Information about the Family Educational Rights and Privacy Act of 1974, as amended, is available online or in the Office of Registration and Records.

 State Board of Higher Education Policy - Section 450

 In accordance with State Board of Higher Education policy, Section 450: Institutional Reports, Catalogs, Bulletins: "Institutions shall publish electronic and/or hard copies of catalogs and bulletins for the purpose of furnishing prospective students and other interested persons with information about the institutions.
 Announcements contained in such printed or electronic material are subject to change without notice, and may not be regarded in the nature of binding obligations on the institutions and the State."

 Every effort has been made to provide accurate and current information; however, the right is reserved to change any of the rules and regulations of the university at any time, including those relating to admission, instruction, and graduation.
 The right to withdraw curricula and specific courses, change or discontinue programs, alter course content, change the calendar, and to impose or increase tuition and fees similarly is reserved.
 In some cases, requirements for programs and prerequisites for courses offered are effective even if they are not listed in this bulletin.
 All such changes are effective at such times as the proper authorities determine, and may apply not only to prospective students but also to those who already are enrolled in the university.

 North Dakota State University does not discriminate on the basis of age, color, disability, expression/identity, gender, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran.
-Direct inquiries to the Vice President for Equity, Diversity and Global Outreach , 102 Putnam, (701) 231-7708.
+Direct inquiries to the Office of the Vice Provost and Title IX Coordinator, Old Main 201, (701) 231-7708.